 Section VII – Councils

-The NASEMSO Board of Directors may create councils to represent specialized functions within the state EMS office, including but not limited to: Data, Personnel Licensure, Health & Medical Preparedness, Medical Direction, Pediatric Emergency Care, and Trauma.
+The NASEMSO Board of Directors may create councils to represent specialized functions within the state EMS office, including but not limited to: Data, Personnel Licensure, Health & Medical Preparedness, Medical Direction, Pediatric Emergency Care, Trauma, and Education.
 Councils shall report their activities to the Board of Directors

 Each state may have one (1) voting position on each council, appointed by the state EMS director.
+An associate member may be granted access to the council in a non-voting capacity when all of the criteria in the corresponding policy adopted by the Board of Directors have been met.

 Councils elect a chair, chair-elect, and secretary for two (2) year terms.
+The term shall commence at the end of the meeting at which the election took place.
 The chair represents the council on the NASEMSO Board of Directors, and the chair-elect will represent the council on the Board in the absence of the chair.
 The council chair shall have full voting rights on the Board of Directors but not be eligible to serve as an officer in the Association.
 The officers of the council include the chair, chair-elect, secretary, and immediate past chair.
+In case of a vacancy by the chair, the chair-elect shall fill the remaining term of the chair.
+If both positions become vacant, the NASEMSO Executive Director will facilitate a vote of the council to fill vacancies with the state EMS officials in that council in-person or electronically.
+A majority of these votes cast shall determine the winner.
+The runner-up shall serve as the chair-elect.

+The board may remove a person from the chair position within the association by majority vote on a motion calling for removal or a vote of no confidence.
+The President may lay back or table the motion if deemed appropriate to allow attempts for resolution through other means.

 The chair of each council shall communicate the annual work plan of the council to the Board of Directors for approval.

 Section VIII – Committees